 There has been a shift to the objective & optimized marketing metrics which measure the actual performance of your campaigns to build a foundation for decision making.

 Marketing metrics are the key performance indicators used by the marketing teams to quantify the campaigns' results.
-These marketing metrics measure the effectiveness of all marketing tasks such as SEO progress, social media campaigns, or content performance to track goal achievements through marketing channels.
+These marketing metrics measure the effectiveness of all marketing tasks such as SEO progress, email marketing campaigns, social media campaigns, or content performance to track goal achievements through marketing channels.

 The major focus has shifted from traditional KPIs such as likes, shares, impressions to the major measurable marketing metrics such as cost per lead, customer acquisition, or customer retention.